 Always clear the battery operation time counters after replacing a battery.
 See Resetting Accumulators and Clearing Log Files in Chapter 6 for information on how to clear the operation counters in your meter.

 Billing and Energy Metering

-The EM720 provides true four-quadrant energy measurements for kWh imported and exported, kvarh imported and exported, and total kVAh, with Class 0.2S IEC 62053-22 accuracy.
+The EM720 provides true four-quadrant energy measurements with Class 0.2S IEC 62053-22 accuracy.
+The following energy quantities are available for instrumentation and billing: